rosegaray/Likesaver/README.md

 ## Challenges I ran into
 Initially, I wanted to use Google Photos in place of Dropbox since most people tend to use it to store images, however I ran into a lot of trouble using the Google Picasa API and decided to use Dropbox's(the setup process is pretty quick).

-Due to time constraints, I wasn't able to integrate DynamoDB and EC2.
-Right now, I use a config file where I upload my own Twitter and Dropbox auth credentials.
-In order to turn Likesaver into a scalable webapp, I would need to create and host a website on EC2 so that users can log in by authenticating their Twitter and Dropbox accounts.
-This would require the creation of a DynamoDB table to store user credentials.

 ## What I learned
 My goal was to learn to integrate different AWS services and mimic functionality similar to the Pocket app.
 I learned to create AWS IAM roles and permissions since I had to connect lambda functions to Kinesis and S3.
-This was a bit tricky to figure out because you only want to allow permissions and policies that are absolutely necessary.
-I also became pretty famliar with CloudTrail logs while I debugged my lambda functions.
+One challenge was determining which permissions and policies were absolutely necessary.
+I also learned to use CloudTrail logs while debugging my lambda functions
 Finally, I learned a lot about the importance of incremental development and good API documentation.

 ## What's next?
 Now that I have tested the basic functionality, my next steps are to create a website and integrate Dynamo and EC2.

+Right now, I use a config file where I upload my own Twitter and Dropbox auth credentials.
+In order to turn Likesaver into a scalable webapp, I would need to create and host a website on EC2 so that users can log in by authenticating their Twitter and Dropbox accounts.
+This would require the creation of a DynamoDB table to store user credentials.
 The Dynamo schema would include:
 - A users table with "twitter_handle" as the primary key
 - 2 attributtes - the user's twitter auth and dropbox auth tokens